18682922316/RNNS-for-code-attack/CodeBert/authorship/README.md

 ```

 ## Attack
-### On Python dataset

-you can download the victim model into `saved_models/checkpoint-best-f1` by [this link](https://drive.google.com/file/d/14dOsW-_C0D1IINP2J4l2VqB-IAlGB15w/view?usp=sharing)(This link is for reference and will not reveal authors’ identity).
+you can download the victim model into `saved_models/checkpoint-best-f1` by [this link](https://drive.google.com/file/d/14dOsW-_C0D1IINP2J4l2VqB-IAlGB15w/view?usp=sharing).
+(This link is our reference work and will not reveal authors’ identity).

 ```shell
 pip install gdown